NicholasDullam/NicholasDullam/README.md

 <h2 align="center"> Hi there, I'm Nich 👋 </h2>
-<p align="center"> I'm a recent graduate with a B.S. in Computer Science, Data Science, and Applied Statistics, specializing in Machine Intelligence from Purdue University.
-Actively working as a senior software engineer for real-estate-centered startup, Testimonial Tree, spending a lot of my time in full-stack.
+<p align="center"> Actively working as a senior software engineer for real-estate-centered startup, Testimonial Tree, spending a lot of my time in full-stack.
 I'm always looking to develop software where I can innovate with data-driven design and a pivotal focus on the user. </p>
 <h4 align="center"> ... </h4>
 <p align="center"> A few repositories of mine are private, but I'm always happy to share upon request :) </p>